* To manage all the information agents need, contact centres often turn to knowledge management software.

 “In order to manage all that information, contact centres often turn to knowledge management software.
 As these software systems continue to develop, they’re becoming more robust, more user-friendly, and more capable of handling and disseminating diverse types of knowledge.”

 This perhaps explains the omission of knowledge management systems from TechTarget’s Top Ten.
 They are an emerging tool and TechTarget’s Top Ten dates not from November 2015, as claimed, but from February 2008: its content is identical to a blog post bearing that date and the same title from author Donna Fluss, then with DMG Consulting.

-Rather more contemporary information on the role of knowledge management in the contact centre can be found in a February 2017 whitepaper from Frost & Sullivan (F&S): Enterprise Knowledge Management: …omer Experience.
+Rather more contemporary information on the role of knowledge management in the contact centre can be found in a February 2017 whitepaper from Frost & Sullivan (F&S): Enterprise Knowledge Management: Helping to Deliver Consistent Omnichannel Customer Experience.

 Enterprise knowledge management systems, it says, “provide organisations with a solution to create, organise, maintain, and access knowledge throughout the business.”